 WHO WE ARE

-For the purposes of the Data Protection Act 1998, the General Data Protection Regulations and any other applicable data protection and privacy laws and regulations (“Data Protection Legislation”), COBIS will be the ‘data controller’ for all personal information we determine the means and purpose of processing and has registered with the Information Commissioners Office under registration number: ZA363214.
+For the purposes of the Data Protection Act 2018, the UK General Data Protection Regulations Retained Regulation (EU) 2016/679) and any other applicable data protection and privacy laws and regulations in the United Kingdom or any other country (“Data Protection Legislation”), COBIS will be the ‘data controller’ for all personal information we determine the means and purpose of processing and has registered with the Information Commissioners Office under registration number ZA363214.

 HOW DO YOU USE MY DATA?